ido106/Ternary-Tree/README.md

 ### Printing the family tree
 We will support four types of traversals: visual, pre-order, left-order, [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) *using generic Queue*.
-I will give one example of the BFS print:
+I will give one example of the BFS traversal:
 The tree is:
 <p align="left">
   <img